Core Concepts

 - Custom domains and branding

-Tenants are identified by a slug - a URL-friendly identifier like acme-corp.
-All tenant-specific resources are accessed under the /t/{tenantSlug}/ URL namespace.
+Organizations are identified by a slug — a URL-friendly identifier like acme-corp.
+All organization-scoped resources live under the /orgs/{orgId}/ URL prefix.

 Users

 A user represents a person who can authenticate with LumoAuth.
-Users belong to a specific tenant and can have:
+Users belong to exactly one organization.
+A user has:

-- Roles - One or more roles that define their permissions
+- Roles — one or more roles that grant permissions

-- Groups - Membership in groups that grant additional roles
+- Groups — group memberships that grant roles by inheritance

 - MFA methods — TOTP, SMS, email, or backup codes